fossabot/Challenge/README.md

 This application is implemented using Master-Detail flow design.
 It also requests location permission from user.
 If permission is denied, user can't see any venues.

 Application simply demonstrates the closest venues in the master screen.
-Photos of venue, location on the map is displayed in the detail flow.
+Photos of venue and location on the map is displayed in the detail flow.
+User may also see direction tips in Google Maps application using button on down-right which become visible after tapping on marker.
 Moreover, some Espresso test can be found in test package.

 <h2>How to run a sample</h2>